dmind-gmbh/extension-cookieman/README.md

 Each version **only supports** either TYPO3v8/v9/v10.
 This might be a bit confusing but makes development and testing easier.

 ## Integration
-Include the shipped TypoScript as usual (either by including it from a sys_template \["Cookieman"\] or by referencing the files from your site package).
+Include the shipped TypoScript (`EXT:cookieman/Configuration/TypoScript/setup.typoscript` and `EXT:cookieman/Configuration/TypoScript/constants.typoscript`) as usual (either by including it from a sys_template \["Cookieman"\] or by referencing the files from your site package).
+This includes the base configuration with a group `mandatory` with the tracking object `CookieConsent`.

+If you want to see a full example, you can include the "Cookieman (Example configuration of groups and tracking objects)".

 ### TypoScript **constants**
 Adjust the TypoScript constants (again, either in a sys_template record or in a file in your site package):